-9. Applications for funding will be considered only future events.
-Any events that have occurred prior to allocation hearings will not be reviewed by the SCPF funding board.
+9. Applications for funding will be considered only for future events.
+Any events that have occurred prior to allocation hearings will not be reviewed by the SCPF Funding Board.

 10. No more than 80% of a program’s budget will be funded.
 By the end of the event, each department/organization is responsible for covering all expenses for funded programs, services and activities utilizing resources in the unit's current account.
 SCPF will only provide reimbursement for each line item, up to the amount approved by the funding board.
 Applications that have indicated other sources of funding (e.g. SORF, PCC) will receive greater consideration.